kokkos/kokkos-core-wiki/docs/source/testing-and-issue-tracking/Kokkos-Project-Planning.md

 ## Requirements Gathering

-There are three requirement categories for the Kokkos Core project:
+There are four requirement categories for the Kokkos Core project:

 - provide a stable, well tested API avoiding breakage
 - support all relevant compute platforms, at the time of their fielding